 It is imperative students develop good study habits.
 For this purpose, homework is inclusive of: reading and reviewing class notes and work assignments; preparing for the next lesson; organizing material for the following day; spending time watching the news or reading the paper so that current events become a part of each day, and of course, completing any written assignments.
 Homework is important!
 However, it should not be viewed as only a set of written assignments.
-Long-term assignments are given to assist students developing appropriate management skills.
+Long-term assignments are given to assist students in developing appropriate time management skills.
 If one waits to the last minute, the time to complete such an assignment must be viewed as additional time to regularly scheduled homework.
-Students who fail to complete written assignments may be detained after school.
 (See Section of Handbook related to Detention)